Jagdalpur railway station

 Jagdalpur railway station is a railway station located in Bastar district, Chhattisgarh which serves the city of Jagdalpur.
 Its code is JDB.
 The station consists of three platforms and is well sheltered.
 It lacks water and sanitation facilities.

 During the year of 2015, only twenty-seven platform tickets were sold at the Jagdalpur station, the worst in Indian Railways history.
+That is because only 4 trains run from Jagdalpur railway station.